tommasomoretti/nameless-analytics/README.md

 ## Basic requirements
-- Google client-side Tag Manager installed on a website
+- Client-side Google Tag Manager installed on a website
-- Google server-side Tag Manager hosting on app engine or cloud run (Stape.io da testare)
+- Server-side Google Tag Manager hosted on app engine or cloud run (Stape.io da testare)
 - Google BigQuery dataset with write permissions

 See [Get started section](https://github.com/tommasomoretti/nameless-analytics/blob/main/README.md#get-started) for details about how to setup server-side Google Tag Manager, the BigQuery main table and the whole environment.

 ## How it works
 When a user land on your site, the first tag that fire checks the analytics_consent status.
 If it's denied, the tag waits until the consent is granted.
-If the consent is granted the tag fires, it loads the required libraries, set an event listener if cross-domain is enabled and sends the event to server-side Google Tag Manager's endpoint.
+If the consent is granted the tag fires, loads the required libraries, sets an event listener if cross-domain is enabled and sends the event to server-side Google Tag Manager's endpoint.

-When the server-side Tag Manager client tag receives the request, it checks if there are any cookies.
-If they are not set, the client tag generates 2 valius (one is the client id for nameless_analytics_user cookie and the other is the session id for nameless_analytics_session cookie).
-If the client_cookie is sets but there is no session_cookie
+When the server-side Tag Manager client tag receives the request, it checkss if there are any cookies.
+If them are not set, the client tag generates 2 valius (one is the client id for nameless_analytics_user cookie and the other is the session id for nameless_analytics_session cookie) and add the values to the hit.
+If the nameless_analytics_user cookie is sets but there is no nameless_analytics_session cookie, the client tag creates the nameless_analytics_session cookie and add the values to the hit.
+If both cookies are present, the tag does not create any cookies but add the values to the hit.

+If you enable the cross-domain feature, the one of the 2 libraries sets a click listener on the configured domains, send a request 'get_user_data' event to the server, the server respond with the 2 cookie values, the same listener decorates the url, and the user is redirected to the destination website.
+When the user lands on the destination website, the first tag that fire check if there is a na_id parameter in the url.
+If it's presents, the hit and the cookie values sets by the server, will be contains the values of the na_id url parameter.

 Do you want to see a live demo?
 Visit [namelessanalytics.com](https://namelessanalytics.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) or [tommasomoretti.com](https://tommasomoretti.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) and open the developer console.